On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsubsection{When $(1 <\alpha \leq 1.5)$}

 The achievable scheme uses transmission of random bits, interference cancelation, or both, depending on the capacity of the cooperative link.
 The bits received through the cooperative links are transmitted on the levels $[1:C]$.
-As the links corresponding to the levels $[1:n-m]$ are not present at the intended receiver, these links can be directly used to securely relay the other user's data bits.
+As the $n-m$ lower levels are not present to the intended receiver, these levels can be used for relaying other user's data bits.
 Any data bits transmitted on the levels higher than $n-m$ will cause interference.
-The cooperative data bits transmitted by transmitter $i$ on the levels higher than $n-m$, namely, on levels $[n-m+1:C]$, can be canceled by transmitter $j$ by sending the same data bits along with the data bits of user $i$ $(i \neq j)$.
-Precoding the data with the other user's data bits thus serves a dual purpose: it cancels interference, and simultaneously ensures secrecy, since one does not want the interfering signal to be decodable.
+The cooperative data bits transmitted by transmitter $i$ on levels higher than $n-m$ $[n-m+1:C]$ are canceled by transmitter $j$ by transmitting the same data bits along with the data bits of user $i$ $(i \neq j)$.